English Overview from Summer 2022

 - providing reading areas that are inviting for children and contain high quality texts and books that are relevant to current topics.

 Our children will read unknown texts and be able to understand and interrogate them, drawing on all taught strategies from YR through to Y6.
-VIPERS will be embedded from Year 2 to Year 6, referencing the content domains of the National Curriculum tests, thus enabling children to approach external testing with confidence.
+Learning will directly reference the content domains of the National Curriculum.
 The acquisition of new and high level vocabulary will open literary doors to all children and encourage them to read books that may have previously seemed beyond their reach.

 We believe that once children have these necessary foundations, their journey in reading will continue through rich reading experiences that will both engage and further develop their skills as reader.